 Members of Ohr HaTorah synagogue, which until this month held services at a church in West Los Angeles, donned sun hats and sneakers Aug.
-8 to carry their Torahs south to the congregation's new location
+8 to carry their Torahs south to the congregation's new location -- and first permanent home -- on Venice Boulevard.

 The walk was only 2.8 miles, but the journey was 15 years in the making.